-What Is the Best Remedy for Dry Cough?
+What Is the Best Remedy for Non-Productive Cough?

 A dry cough can give people a lot of discomfort and annoyance, so anyone who has it tends to try their best to get rid of it.
-Some natural remedies can be used to relieve the symptoms.
+You can use some natural remedies to relieve the symptoms.
 (Always keep in mind that these remedies can interfere with any medication you’re taking, which might result in unwanted side effects.)
 Here are some remedies you can take at home.

 - Salt-water gargle.
 Mix half a teaspoon of salt with warm water, then use the mixture to gargle.
 After that, let it sit at the back of your throat for about 30 seconds to one minute before spitting it out.